Virginia Security Deposit Laws

 • In the case a tenant abandons a dwelling unit

-In such cases, you’d be able to minimize your losses by making appropriate deductions from a tenant’s security deposit.
+In such cases, the landlord will be able to minimize their losses by making appropriate deductions from a tenant’s security deposit.

 In Virginia, the VA Code § 55.1-1226 oversees the collection and return of tenants security deposit.
-The following is a basic overview of the Virginia security deposit law and rules you must abide by:
+The following Virginia landlord tenant laws is a basic overview of the security deposit law and rules a landlord must abide by:

 1. Maximum Security Deposit

-You may be able to ask the tenant to pay an additional pet deposit.
+The landlord may be able to ask the tenant to pay an additional pet deposit.
+Ensure to provide written notice if you do decide to do this.
 This ranges between $200 and $500.
-You may then use this deposit towards any wear and tear a pet may cause to your dwelling unit.
+The landlord may then use this deposit towards any damage a pet may cause to their dwelling unit.

 That said, disabled tenants who use service dogs are exempt from paying a pet deposit.
 A service animal isn’t a pet and disability is a protected class under Virginia Fair Housing laws .